-->

 wkerfoot@mtu.edu

-NOTE: October 31, 2011 - The Keweenaw Waterway North and South Buoys have been removed from Lake Superior for the winter.
-They will be deployed again in the summer of 2012.
+NOTE: Fall 2013 - The Keweenaw Waterway North and South Buoys have been removed from Lake Superior for the winter.
+They will be deployed again in the summer of 2014.

 The Keweenaw Waterway North and South Buoy data is updated every 10 minutes using a wireless connection and is shared and distrubuted with other observing websites.
-For alternative ways to view this data see GLOS, MHL and NOAA's National Buoy Data Center.
+For alternative ways to view this data see GLOS, UGLOS (45023), UGLOS (45025) and NOAA's National Buoy Data Center.